microsoft/BotBuilder-V3/Connector/Direct Line.md

 writing their own client applications, web chat controls, or mobile apps that will talk to their bot.

-Credentials for the Direct Line API may be obtained from the Bot Framework developer portal, and will only allow the caller to connect to the bot they were generated for.
-The you are writing a server-to-server application, the Direct Line secret may be used directly against the API.
+Credentials for the Direct Line API may be obtained from the Bot Framework developer portal, and will only allow the caller to connect to the bot for which they were generated.
+If you are writing a server-to-server application, the Direct Line secret may be used directly against the API.
 If instead you are writing an application where a client connects directly (and possibly insecurely) to the Direct Line API, you may exchange the secret for a token that will work only for a single conversation and only for a limited amount of time.
 Tokens expire by default after 30 minutes